Offshore for Us citizens

 If you have interest in certain US companies, you may have to file a form.
 If you’re using an offshore company with business interests in the US – not even necessarily selling, but some kind of on-the-ground presence in the US – you may have to file a different form for that.

 You can read more about Form 5471 and how to report ownership or involvement in a foreign corporation here.

 The Foreign Corrupt Practices Act (FCPA) affects those US citizens who do business abroad.

 If you’re simply selling goods online, this won’t be an issue.
 But if you’re doing deals in other countries, the US subjects its citizens and their companies to its laws on bribery.

 Essentially, it says that bribery is illegal and under no circumstance must you engage in anything that they’ve defined to be an act of bribery.

 So far so good, right?
 We don’t want to bribe people.

 However, this might be problematic in countries, where people require ‘bribes’ to get things done.

-So, you’ll be at a clear disadvantage as an US citizen when you have to comply with the FCPA.
+So, you’ll be at a clear disadvantage as a US citizen when you have to comply with the FCPA.

-The Office of Foreign Assets Control (OFAC) is a government agency that manages all sanctions that are placed by the United States on foreign countries, entities and individuals.
+The Office of Foreign Assets Control (OFAC) is a government agency that manages all sanctions that are placed by the US on foreign countries, entities, and individuals.